siavashg/py-lookup3/README.md

 ##py-lookup3##
-A hash function for hash table lookup that is faster and more thorough than the one you are using now.
+Python bindings for lookup3 ("A hash function for hash table lookup that is faster and more thorough than the one you are using now.").

 **Install:**